 Ultimately, the severity of the oral condition is what determines the extent of pain and discomfort a patient might expect.
 However, most patients report that the discomfort is mild.
 Often, an over-the counter anti-inflammatory medication tends to suffice.
 Other patients report feeling more pressure in certain parts of their jaw or mouth while they are wearing the prescribed facial appliances.
 Conversely, certain other dentofacial orthopedic treatments are virtually painless.

 If you or your child undergo dentofacial orthopedic treatment, speak with your dental health provider.
 They will tell you what to expect and how to manage pain or discomfort.

 Several people tend to seek dentofacial orthopedic treatment for cosmetic purposes.
 While that is not our primary focus, patients report that treatment helped increase self-esteem and boost confidence.
 When misaligned bites go untreated, they may develop into lifelong issues.
 Some of these are tooth decay, enamel loss, gum disease, tooth loss, TMJ, and recurrent headaches.
 Moreover, individuals uncomfortable with their appearances may suffer from low self-esteem.
 Children with dental problems often face bullying at the hands of their peers.
 Dentofacial orthopedics corrects dental health problems whilst bolstering patients’ self-esteem.
 Investing in dentofacial orthopedic treatment promotes the future health of patients.

-To learn more about dentofacial orthopedics, contact Orthodontists Associates of Western New York for a free screening.
+To learn more, contact Orthodontists Associates of Western New York for a free screening.